Skip to content

 Participation in the 30by30 Alliance for Biodiversity

 This alliance is a coalition of front-runners and supporters in Japan (secretariat: Ministry of the Environment) established to promote various measures to achieve the 30by30 target of protecting over 30% of the land and sea areas by 2030, which is one of the goals of the Kunming-Montreal Global Biodiversity Framework.
-As a member of the 30by30 Alliance for Biodiversity, Toshiba Group will contribute to the expansion of the OECM* promoted by the Ministry of the Environment through biodiversity conservation activities in green space in domestic sites and areas surrounding those sites.
+As a member of the 30by30 Alliance for Biodiversity, Toshiba Group is contributing to the expansion of the OECM* promoted by the Ministry of the Environment through biodiversity conservation activities in green space in domestic sites and areas surrounding those sites.

-* Other Effective Area-based Conservation Measures:
+• Other Effective Area-based Conservation Measures:

-Areas mainly outside the protected areas that contribute to biodiversity conservation.They are areas conserved by initiatives of the private sector and other areas whose management with a primary purpose other than conservation eventually contributes to protecting the natural environment.In Japan, a program to certify such areas as Japan`s OECM has already been implemented.
+Areas mainly outside the protected areas that contribute to biodiversity conservation.
+They are areas conserved by initiatives of the private sector and other areas whose management with a primary purpose other than conservation eventually contributes to protecting the natural environment.
+In Japan, a program to certify such areas as Japan`s OECM has been started since FY2023.

 Keidanren Initiative for Biodiversity Conservation